BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

 Also, the `teleportnpc` event got renamed to `npcteleport`.

+In addition, the `npc` variable to get the quester name of the current conversation got changed to `quester`.
+That change is automated.

 You can keep most of the syntax when you use the Citizens Npc id as their BetonQuest identifier, but changing the "name" makes the difference more clear.